Faculty of Business and Law

 Through our research, we deliver positive impact to society and industry, and find solutions to pressing issues around the world.
 Recent projects by our internationally-renowned staff have helped shape policies and practices to end the illegal ivory trade, manage the risks of nuclear energy, and support Indian women at risk from breast cancer.

 We frequently collaborate with businesses, SMEs and public sector organisations around the world to deliver our research.
 In the most recent Research Excellence Framework (REF 2014), we ranked as the strongest performing post-1992 university in the UK in terms of business and management studies research – with 87.5% of our research environment rated as 'internationally excellent'.
+Find out how we performed in REF 2021.

 Our research informs our teaching, which cultivates – through experiential and active learning – an entrepreneurial spirit in our students, and prepares them to address complex business problems with critical knowledge, confidence, integrity and social responsibility.
 All of our degree courses include year-long work placements and overseas study opportunities.
 Many courses also include business consultancy projects.